 There is none.
-Attorneys working with ClassAction.org have reason to believe some lenders are intentionally targeting military families with predatory lending practices and high-interest loans – and they need your help in identifying which companies are breaking the law.
+Attorneys working with ClassAction.org have reason to believe some lenders are intentionally targeting military families with high-interest loans and other unlawful lending practices – and they need your help in identifying which companies are breaking the law.

 What’s the Military Lending Act?

-With regard to interest rates, the Act states that lenders cannot charge more than a 36% APR on several types of consumer loans.
+For instance, with regard to interest rates, the Act states lenders cannot charge more than a 36% APR on several types of consumer loans.